fablindner/CUBE2SDS/README.md

 ./cube2sds.sh
 ```

 Paths to the conversion software, DATA-CUBE binary files and output directory files need to be specified in ```config.ini```.
 This file also contains the station mapping from DATA-CUBE name to network code, station code and channels.
-Test data and the latest DATA-CUBE conversion tool (as of April 2019) are provided on VAW's vierzack07 server under ```/scratch_net/vierzack07_fourth/GlaSeis/DATA-CUBE3```, which can be used from any Linux machine at VAW.
-Please check for newer versions of the DATA-CUBE conversion software.
+Check for the latest version of the DATA-CUBE conversion software.

 ## Requirements
 A (ana)conda environment named "obspy" containing the following packages: